Eki-057/BeagleBoneGreen/python/sensors/bme280/README.md

 ```

 Ensure your BeagleBone Green runs kernel version `6.15.9-bone25` or newer and that the BME280 sensor is connected to the J4 header.

+## SHT35 (temperature, humidity)

+The `sht35/` folder contains an example that communicates with a Sensirion SHT35 sensor using the `smbus2` library.
+Refer to [`sht35/README.md`](sht35/README.md) for hardware notes, software dependencies, and execution steps.